nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Delete a `Module` based on its index in the displayed `ModuleList`
   * Pros: Using the `Module` index allows us to uniquely identify the target `Module` to delete, reducing the room for possible error
   * Cons: The target `Module` to be deleted might not be displayed on the `ModuleList` and hence the `Module` index might not be readily available.
-This can inconvenience users who have to search for the `Module` to retrieve the `Module` index.
+This can inconvenience users who have to search for the `Module` to retrieve the `Module` index

 * **Alternative 2:** Delete a `Module` based on the `Module` name
-  * Pros: It can make the deletion process simpler for **users** who can provide the name of the `Module` without having to execute more commands.
+  * Pros: It can make the deletion process simpler for **users** who can provide the name of the `Module` without having to execute more commands
-  * Cons: This is more difficult to implement.
+  * Cons: This is more difficult to implement

 Alternative 1 was chosen since it is easier to implement and it makes the command simpler for users to input.